Living with rheumatoid arthritis (RA)

 Increasing muscle strength helps keep your bones and joints positioned properly and may also increase bone density.
 To strengthen your muscles, you might try:

-Whichever exercises you and your doctor decide are right for you, remember to start slowly and increase your exercise program gradually as your strength and endurance improve.
+Whichever exercises you and your doctor decide are right for you, remember to start slowly and increase your exercise program gradually.
 Don’t forget to give your body the rest it needs.

 Find more exercise tips at ArthritisToday.com.